jzacsh/vcsq/README.md

 ### TODOs

+- [ ] ci/cd clippy: get gitlab ci to run clippy (and _error out_ if changes
+   presented) in both vcst/ and lib/: `cargo clippy --allow-no-vcs --fix` is the run I use and want to be warned if I haven't run.
+- [ ] address clippy::pedantic, then roll it into above ci/cd stage:
+      `cargo clippy --all -- -W clippy::pedantic`
 - [ ] cleanup all the CLI string handling (the `String::from_utf8` and
       `expect(.*utf8` references) to use `String::from_utf8_lossy`
 - [ ] cleanup some of the error enums that aren't being fully utilized (eg: some